Emilio De Bono

 Emilio De Bono (19 March 1866 – 11 January 1944) was an Italian general, fascist activist, marshal, war criminal, and member of the Fascist Grand Council (Gran Consiglio del Fascismo).
 De Bono fought in the Italo-Turkish War, the First World War and the Second Italo-Abyssinian War.
-He was one of the key figures behind Italy's anti-partisan policies in Libya, such as the use of poison gas and concentration camps, which resulted in the deaths of tens of thousands of civilians and have been described as genocidal.
+He was one of the key figures behind Italy's anti-partisan policies in Libya, such as the use of poison gas and concentration camps.

 After voting for the ousting of Benito Mussolini, De Bono and five others were arrested and tried for treason at the Verona trial.
 All of the men were found guilty, with De Bono and four others being executed by firing squad the following day.

 Early life and career

 De Bono was born in Cassano d'Adda, a son of Giovanni de Bono and descendant of the Counts of Barlassina, and Elisa Bazzi.
 His family "suffered under the Austrian yoke".
 He entered the Royal Italian Army (Regio Esercito) in 1884 as a second lieutenant, fought in the Italo-Ethiopian War of 1887-1889, and had worked his way up to the General Staff by the start of the Italo-Turkish War in 1911.
 He was awarded the Knight's Cross of the Military Order of Savoy for his conduct during the war.

 De Bono then fought in the First World War in which he distinguished himself against Austria-Hungary on the Karst Plateau in 1915 (as Colonel in the Bersaglieri corps), in the capture of Gorizia in 1916 (as commander of the "Trapani" Infantry Brigade), in the Second Battle of the Piave River in June 1918 and in the battle of Monte Grappa in October 1918 (as commander of the IX Army Corps).
 He was also the author of a popular patriotic song, Monte Grappa tu sei la mia patria ("Mount Grappa, you are my Fatherland").
 During the war he was awarded three Silver Medals of Military Valour; in 1920, he was discharged with the rank of Major General.